k9w/instructions/git_setup.md

 This changes the file name in the working directory just like mv(1) and stages the new filename in the index, ready for the next commit.

+You could also just rename the file regularly just with mv, 'git add -f' the new filename. 'git status' or 'git commit' would then auto-detect the file under the old name to be removed and see the file under the new name to be committed.

 Interestingly, if you had already modified the file before renaming it, but didn't stage it with 'git add', Git won't stage the changed file contents when it stages the file name change.
 In my test, I did that separately after committing the rename.

+You can remove a tracked file from the local directory and Git will notice it and remove it just like a renamed file above.

-To remove an already-tracked file from git and from the local directory:
+To remove an already-tracked file from git and from the local directory in one command:

 ```
 $ git rm test-file1
 ```

 And then commit as normal.

 To remove an already-tracked file from Git but keep the local file: